1982 Honda Prelude Sport Coupe

 1986 brought few changes to Honda’s Prelude sports coupe, which continued in both base and Si versions.
 A visual distinction from 1985 was the high-mounted brake lamp, along with a few more exterior color choices.

 A five-speed manual transmission was standard, with a four-speed automatic optional.
-Fuel economy was respectable at 25 city/30 highway by the day’s standards with the manual transmission (22/28 by modern standards).
+Fuel economy was respectable at 25 city/30 highway by the day’s standards with the manual transmission (22/28 by modern measures).
 As might be expected, the automatic dropped ratings by 8% in the city and 3% on the highway.
-With a 15.8-gallon fuel tank, a Prelude’s Si‘s proud new owner could expect a range of 335 to 390 miles with a 10% fuel reserve.
+With a 15.8-gallon fuel tank, a Prelude Si‘s proud new owner could expect a range of 335 to 390 miles with a 10% fuel reserve.

 Prelude Si photo from the 1986 Honda full-line brochure